 Price: Free / Up to $13.99 per month (Netflix) / Up to $39.99 per month (Hulu)

-There are a bunch of video streaming Gear VR apps.
-Actually, there were more than we though.
+There are a bunch of video-streaming Gear VR apps.
+Actually, there were more than we thought.
 Gear VR has access to the two biggest services with Netflix and Hulu (YouTube notwithstanding).
 Some other options include Showtime VR, DreamWorks VR, and Disney Movies VR.
 Disney and Pixar also have Coco VR, a single VR entertainment experience that is also good.
 These services have varying costs, but they all function pretty well on the Gear VR.
 This is also an excellent source of videos for both you and the kids if they ever want to use your headset.

 Various TV channel Gear VR apps